jundalisay/spblist/content/en/research/descartes/meditations/part-3c.md

 <!-- If one concentrates carefully, all this is quite evident by the natural light.
 But when I relax my concentration, and my mental vision is blurred by the images of things I perceive by the senses, I lose sight of the reasons why my idea of more perfect being has to come from a being that really is more perfect.
 So I want to push on with my enquiry, now asking a new question:  -->

-If the God didn’t exist, could I exist?
+If God didn’t exist, could I exist?

 The answer to this will give a new proof of God's existence. <!--  of a perfect being – a proof that it will be easier for me to keep in mind even when I relax my concentration. -->